Javadyakuza/TIP3-Docs/Deployments/External/Mint.md

 ## Step 1: Write Minting script
 <span  :class="LLdis"  >

-Utilize the code sample below tomint TIP-3 tokens using locklift tool.
+Utilize the code sample below to mint TIP-3 tokens using locklift tool and previously written script in the [deploy token wallet](./TokenWallet.md#step-1-write-deployment-script) section .

 ::: info
 Before we start to write our scripts we need to make sure that there is a file named `03-mint-tip3.ts` in the `script` folder in the project root.